Program Requirements and Opportunities

 Computer Science is about the science of algorithms (theory, analysis, design and implementation) as well the design and implementation of computer systems.
 As such it is an interdisciplinary field with roots in mathematics and engineering and applications in many other academic disciplines.
 The department at Bryn Mawr is founded on the belief that Computer Science should transcend from being a subfield of mathematics and engineering and play a broader role in all forms of human inquiry.

 The Computer Science Department is supported jointly by faculty at both Bryn Mawr and Haverford Colleges.
 The department welcomes students who wish to pursue a major in Computer Science.
 Additionally, the department also offers a minor in Computer Science.
-The department also strives to facilitate double majors and evolving interdisciplinary majors.
 Students can further specialize their majors by selecting elective courses that focus on specific disciplinary tracks or pathways within the discipline.

 Both, the major and the minor, emphasize foundations and basic principles of information science with the goal of providing students with skills that transcend short-term trends in computer hardware and software.